dougeby/IntuneDocs/intune/device-profile-create.md

        - [Windows Defender ATP](advanced-threat-protection.md)
        - [Windows Information Protection](windows-information-protection-configure.md)

-     For example, if you select **iOS** for the platform, your profile type options look similar to the following:
+     For example, if you select **iOS** for the platform, your profile type options look similar to the following profile:

      ![Create iOS profile in Intune](./media/create-device-profile.png)